onflow/flow-go/cmd/collection/README.md

 * **Collection** - a set of transactions proposed by a cluster of collection nodes.
 * **Guaranteed Collection** - a collection that a quorum of nodes in the cluster has committed to storing.
-* **Collection Guarantee** - the attestation to a collection that has been guaranteed.
+* **Collection Guarantee** - an attestation to a collection that has been guaranteed.
-  Concretely, this is a hash over the collection and signatures from a quorum of cluster members.
+  Concretely, this is a hash over the collection and signatures from a qualified majority of cluster members.
 (Sometimes simply referred to as `guarantee`.)
 * **Cluster** - a group of collection nodes that work together to create collections.
   Each cluster is responsible for a different subset of transactions.

+## Processes

+### Transaction Lifecycle

+1. Transactions are received by a collection node (typically via an [Access Node](../access)).
+2. Transactions are propagated to collection nodes in the responsible cluster.
+3. Transactions are introduced into the memory pool.
+4. Transactions are included in a collection proposal.
+5. Transactions are removed from the memory pool when the collection is guaranteed.

+### Collection Lifecycle

+1. A collection is proposed by a cluster member.
+2. The collection is finalized by the core consensus algorithm.
+3. A guarantee for the finalized collection is submitted to consensus nodes.
+4. The guarantee is included in a block.
+5. The block is propagated to execution nodes.
+6. Execution nodes request the full collection from collection nodes.

 ## Engines